dr-tutrino/MelPengiun/README.md

-# Sample AEM project template
+# Pengiun AEM project template

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project for 6.4 AEM.
+It is built using Maven Archtype 13.

+## Requirements
+* AEM 6.4 + SP6 - aem-service-pkg-6.4.6.zip

 ## Modules